Hrdeh/celero_pocs/pdf from html and json/readme.md

 Puppeteer appears to be the most popular library for PDF generation in the Javascript world.
 It has had and still has great support from the community.
 It is used for various purposes, including web scraping, automated testing, and generating PDFs from HTML content.
 Puppeteer was chosen for this application because:

 - **Popularity and Support**: Puppeteer has 2-5 million weekly downloads and has been continuously supported by the community.
+- **Flexibility**: Puppeteer provides extensive control over the rendering process by using a pre-styled PDF, allowing for customization of the PDF output.
 - **Rendering Accuracy**: Puppeteer uses a real browser to render the HTML, ensuring that the generated PDF looks exactly like it would in a browser.
-- **Flexibility**: Puppeteer provides extensive control over the rendering process, allowing for customization of the PDF output.
-- **Ease of Use**: Puppeteer has a straightforward API that makes it easy to set up and use for generating PDFs.
+- **Ease of Use**: Puppeteer has a straightforward interface that makes it easy to set up and use for generating PDFs.

 ### Handlebars